Mike Lohmann

 Mikael Lohmann Jorgensen (born 6 June 1954) is a former international speedway rider from Denmark.

 Speedway career

 Lohmann won a gold medal at the Speedway World Team Cup in the 1978 Speedway World Team Cup.
-The following year he won a silver medal at the 1979 Speedway World Team Cup.
+The following year, he won a silver medal at the 1979 Speedway World Team Cup.

-He rode in the top tier of British Speedway from 1976 to 1981, riding for Halifax Dukes and Belle Vue Aces.
+Lohmann rode in the top tier of British Speedway from 1976 to 1981, riding for Halifax Dukes and Belle Vue Aces.
 He was also the 1974 Danish Junior Champion. he broke his collar bone during the 1977 season.

 Family

-His brother Klaus Lohmann was also a speedway rider.
+Lohmann's brother Klaus was also a speedway rider.